Workington

 John Jacob Rector 1773 Estate (partial) from Fauquier Co.
 Courthouse records

 It was with great interest that I pulled Book 1 of over 100 bound records in the Fauquier (“It’s pronounced “Faw-KEER”) County, VA courthouse after placing all my electronic devices (including my fone) into a locker once I passed through the metal detectors in the lobby of the courthouse.
 Unfortunately I arrived with only 30 minutes until closing time on a Friday in May of 2022 so I had to dive in quickly.
 I had started with the Index book for all wills and estates recorded before 1925, and when I reached the “R” section, there were Rectors galore.
-I chose the earliest record I could find, which was for John Jacob Rector who died in 1773.
+I chose the earliest record I could find, which was for John Jacob Rector, the first son of the immigrant Johan Jacob Richter, who died in 1773.
 Bingo!

 Bussie and Lizzie go BOOM